 If the issue is still unresolved after working through the previous steps, the student/parent may present their case to the Executive Committee of the Board of Directors where a final resolution of the matter will be determined.
 The Executive Committee will determine appropriate action needed to resolve the conflict.

 COURSE LISTING

-A complete listing of courses can be found in a separate booklet and on the school's website.
+A complete listing of courses can be found in the Academic Handbook and is posted on the school website.
 Copies are available in the office.

 CUMULATIVE RECORD